-Florida State University is a public research university located in Tallahassee, Florida.
+Florida State University is a preeminent research university in Florida and is ranked 38th among top public universities in the nation.
 Established in 1851, FSU has 16 colleges which offer more than 275 undergraduate, graduate, doctoral, professional, and specialist degree programs.
 There are more than 41,000 students enrolled at FSU, from all 50 U.S. states and over 130 countries.
 International exchange students are a valuable part of the FSU student body, and FSU has student exchange partnerships with universities all over the world.

 Becoming an Exchange Student at FSU

 Step 1) To be an exchange student at FSU, you must be currently enrolled at one of FSU’s exchange partner institutions and you must receive your home university’s nomination.
 FSU does not admit free mover or direct-enroll students.
 Graduate students visiting to pursue research only (no course enrollment) are considered Visiting Scholars at FSU, rather than exchange students.
 See the "Student Exchange Partners" list below to determine if your home university has an exchange partnership with FSU.

 |China||University of International Business and Economics|

 |France||Ecole Pratique des Hautes Etudes|